Hayden Orpheum Picture Palace

-The Hayden Orpheum Picture Palace, also known and originally as the Cremorne Orpheum Theatre, is a heritage-listed cinema located at 380 Military Road, in the northern Sydney suburb of Cremorne in the North Sydney Council local government area of New South Wales, Australia.
+The Hayden Orpheum Picture Palace, also known and originally as the Cremorne Orpheum Theatre, is a heritage-listed cinema located at 380 Military Road, in the suburb of Cremorne in the North Sydney Council local government area on Sydney's Lower North Shore in New South Wales, Australia.
 It was designed by George Newton Kenworthy and built in 1935 by F. T. Eastment and Sons.
 It was added as a Heritage Item to the North Sydney Local Environmental Plan 2013 on 2 August 2013.

 The architect, George Newton Kenworthy, is known for his work in the Art Deco style, and most particularly his designs for theatres and cinemas including the Enfield Savoy Theatre (alterations 1938), the Majestic Theatre in Port Macquarie (1936), and the Regent Theatre in Mudgee (1935).